kaimcbride/kmc-blog/content/posts/personal-photographic-history/index.md

 Arts Degree from Columbia University.</li>

 <li><b>May 27th 2008</b><i> Columbia University,</i> Start teaching Photo I
-class at Columbia during the summer session.</li>
+class at Columbia during the summer session.
+Continue teaching there for the next 11 years.</li>
 </ul>

 *to be continued...*